caeltarifa/big_data_web_scraping/README.md

 Given the Data Science, it covers many topics about how to handle data and beside its, is a multi-disciplinary subject. highlighted updates will be posting, and every step to be executed is following the DataPipeline proposed.

-Not all techniques are being develated here, but the most useful are for ilustrate concepts and tools which Biosoft exploits with.
+Not all techniques are being develated here, but the most useful are for ilustrating concepts and tools which Biosoft exploits with.

 ## 1 Requirements
 Once the lybraries needed to extract data are satisfied by below, the project could be built up: